 People with mental health conditions as well as physical impairments may struggle to attend appointments with their GP, for example.
 Sometimes, the mental health condition itself is the obstacle.
 In 2013, there were 8.2 million cases of anxiety disorder in the UK.
 Individuals with anxiety may struggle to leave the house or pick up the phone to ask for help.

 More complex mental health conditions can have a greater impact on a person’s life.
 Complex needs could include any severity of mental health condition, but disorders such as bipolar or schizophrenia can have a drastic impact on a person’s livelihood.
 They are likely to require additional support and may need encouragement with medication.

 Individuals with certain conditions may be more likely to develop mental health conditions, resulting in complex needs.
-For example, research has found, that seven out of ten people with autism also have a mental health condition.
+For example, research has found that seven out of ten autistic people also have a mental health condition.
 This can make it particularly difficult for them to access the support they need.

 Physical impairments and disabilities can present significant barriers to affected individuals.
 Sometimes they may be born with the condition, whilst other times they can result from an accident or illness.
 Certain conditions, such as cerebral palsy, may be accompanied by other difficulties.